crowdsourcemedical/volunteer-database/frontend/README.md

 ### `yarn prettify`

 Will format all of the code inside the `/src` folder.
+If you want to change a rule or set a certain style, talk to the leads first so if there is a major change it's being communicated properly.

 ## Linting/Formatting Plugins